1993 New York City landmark bomb plot: FBI surveillance

 The FBI had been closely monitoring the plan throughout 1992 and 1993 but intensified its investigation after the World Trade Center bombing in February 1993, which killed six people.

-Emad Salem was used as an intelligence asset during the entire investigation (codenamed TERRSTOP) into the plot and for one year earlier.
-He had experienced a man being tortured when he was young and so Salem wanted revenge on radical Islam.
-FBI agents first used him to find the illegal selling of weapons and green cards from Russians and then Salem agreed to help the FBI during the plot.
-He was recruited to get information of the terrorists the details of the plan.
-Salem agreed to spy for the FBI if his identity was never revealed.
-The FBI insisted that he should wear a recording device so that he could testify in later trials, but he did not agree to that.
-The FBI then used him only as an "intelligence asset."
+The FBI obtained warrants to listen to phone calls to and from Abdel-Rahmen's Sudanese driver, a confidential informant.

+Emad Salem, a former Egyptian army officer was an informant who was recruited to infiltrate the close circle of Abdel-Rahman.
 Around May 7, 1993, Salem started meeting regularly with the defendants.
+He recorded 150 hours of conversations over five months.

-The FBI had also been monitoring the terrorists through video surveillance hidden in the terrorists' safe house, where bombs were being developed.
+The FBI had also been monitoring the plotters through video surveillance hidden in their safe house, where bombs were being developed.
 Combined, the video surveillance and the use of an inside man greatly contributed into foiling the plot.
 In the final weeks of the investigation, the FBI monitored the plot almost constantly.
 At one point, when Senator D'Amato and Assemblyman Hikind received bodyguards, agents mistakenly feared that their investigation had been exposed.

-Salem infiltrated the group and gathered information that led to the arrest of the plotters.
-The FBI took two years to investigate the plot, which showed that a slow approach to terrorist investigations was beneficial.
-James Kallstrom, an ex-FBI officer, said, "You obviously want to play things out so you can fully identify the breadth and scope of the conspiracy.
-Obviously, the most efficient and effective way to do that is to bring it down to the last stage."
-That was the precedent for many later terrorist cases.
-The general public later criticized that strategy, but the FBI still leans toward slow approaches to foil terrorist plots.

-Prosecution and aftermath
+Arrests

-Eight conspirators were arrested in a raid on June 24, 1993, after Salem had observed the group for five months.
-The conspirators were mixing chemicals for the bombs when they were arrested.
+On June 16, 1993, Egyptian immigrant Abdo Mohammed Haggag was charged for conspiring to assassinate Mubarak.
+Eight conspirators were arrested in raids on June 24, 1993, after Salem had observed the group for five months.
+Five of those arrested on June 24 were mixing chemicals for the bombs when they were arrested.
 It was revealed that the conspirators had also conducted test bombings before the World Trade Center bombing.
-They had also made preparations to escape quickly, which led the FBI to conclude that the suspects needed to be arrested quickly.
+They had also made preparations for a quick escape, which led the FBI to conclude that the suspects needed to be arrested quickly.
 A ninth suspect was arrested on June 30.
+When Nosair was arrested, a search of his apartment revealed "formulas for the construction of bombs" as well as video and audio tapes advocating the destruction of tall buildings.

+Abdel-Rahman turned himself into the police on July 2.

 The government announced the indictment of a tenth suspect on July 8.
-After the arrests were made, the Port Authority of New York and New Jersey increased security on its six river crossings between New York and New Jersey.
-The three crossings in the bombing plot had been under the Port Authority's purview.
+After the arrests were made, the Port Authority of New York and New Jersey increased security on its six river crossings between New York and New Jersey, which included the three crossings targeted in the bombing plot.